elves/elvish/website/ref/language.md

     This **is** always needed, because unlike command resolution, variable resolution does not fall back onto environment variables.

--   `builtin:` refers to builtin functions and variables.

-    You don't need to use this explicitly unless you have defined names that shadows builtin counterparts.

 ## Modules

 Apart from the special namespaces, the most common usage of namespaces is to